-- 1. Parents should email the Logic/Rhetoric Assistant, Tammy Helm, at thelm@genevaschooltx.org, and the Logic School Executive Assistant, Karly Champion, at kchampion@genevaschooltx.org to report when their students are absent for unplanned reasons. - 2.
-You will be held responsible for all work assigned prior to the absence or posted on RenWeb.
-Given that projects and essays are assigned in advance with definite due dates, except in the most extreme cases, if these assignments are due during the absence, they should be submitted on the first day you return to school after the absence. - 3.
-You are responsible for obtaining missed assignments from the teacher, a fellow student, or RenWeb.
-In most circumstances, work is due on the day the class meets again and you are expected to take all scheduled quizzes or tests. - 4.
-If there is a medical reason preventing you from completing the assignment in the time allocated by the teacher, it is your parents' responsibility to notify the teacher prior to the due date of the work.
+- 1. Parents should email the Logic/Rhetoric Assistant, Tammy Helm, at thelm@genevaschooltx.org, and the Logic School Executive Assistant, Alicia Harrild at aharrild@genevaschooltx.org to report when their students are absent for unplanned reasons. - You will be held responsible for all work assigned prior to the absence or posted on RenWeb.
+Given that projects and essays are assigned in advance with definite due dates, except in the most extreme cases, if these assignments are due during the absence, they should be submitted on the first day you return to school after the absence. - You are responsible for obtaining missed assignments from the teacher, a fellow student, or RenWeb.
+In most circumstances, work is due on the day the class meets again and you are expected to take all scheduled ouizzes or tests. - If there is a medical reason preventing you from completing the assignment in the time allocated by the teacher, it is your parents' responsibility to notify the teacher prior to the due date of the work.